curlsloth/R_MixedEffectTutorial/README.md

 Original work: https://ourcodingclub.github.io/2017/03/15/mixed-models.html

 Adapted by Andrew Chang with the following major changes:
-1. The disucssion and visualization of multilevel nested design
+1. Added the disucssion and visualization of multilevel nested design
 2. Added a model with random slope but without random intercetp
 3. Added the demo of using `lmerTest`
 4. Added recommended readings